-SO #2 Innovation in servic e delivery (healthy, safe and educated com nmunity) Strategi c Outcome Council Role Directorate(s) Key Theme 2.1 Quality medical facilities are encouraged and appropriate digital and physical facilities are available Facilitator Managerial 6 Strategi c Action Task Description Measurement Annual Comments i Facilitate medical services to residents; including a digital service into homes (especially for the aged) a) Monitor the Community Service Obligations as agreed by the Grenfell Medical Centre and Weddin Street Surgery operators Obligations met.
+Strategi c Outcome Council Role Directorate(s) Key Theme 2.1 Quality medical facilities are encouraged and appropriate digital and physical facilities are available Facilitator Managerial (5) Strategi c Action Task Description Measurement Annual Comments 2.1.1 Facilitate medical services to residents; including a digital service into homes (especially for the aged) a) Monitor the Community Service Obligations as agreed by the Grenfell Medical Centre and Weddin Street Surgery operators Obligations met.
 Meetings with both operators have occurred. b) Reassess current medical facility lease terms with the view to incentivise co-location Assessment carried out.
 Lease for Weddin Street Surgery was undergoing negotiations.
 Grenfell Medical Centre was not due to expire. c) Support retention of local GPs.
 Number of local GP's Housing and subsidised rent is provided. d) Seek replacement GPs as required in consultation with Area Health Service.
-Replacement GPs secured as required.
-No GPs left the area in the reporting period.
-We also welcomed a new doctor at MedCirc (Weddin Street) e) Investigate viability of services available to village residents, particularly aged care.
-Investigation carried out Council did not have a designated role to undertake this in the last financial year.
-2.1.2 Facilitate dental and chiropractic services to residents Ensure services continue to be provided.
+Replacement GPs secured as required. e) Investigate viability of services available to village residents, particularly aged care.
+Investigation carried out 2.1.2 Facilitate dental and chiropractic services to residents Ensure services continue to be provided.
 Provision of service Subsidised rent is provided.
 2.1.3 Engage a Partnership Agent to facilitate relationships and communication with partner organisations and projects [Wellness Plan & ABCs] a) Re-engage a Partnership Agent to facilitate the delivery of the Wellness Plan actions, in collaboration with the Wellness Network.
 Partnership Agent re- engaged and Wellness Network meeting 4 times a year.
 The Weddin Wellness Plan has been put on hold for the interim.
 However during the financial year, the Weddin Interagency re- established as a working group. b) Facilitate discussion with key stakeholders including the Aboriginal community Discussions held Ongoing as business as usual a) Work in partnership to develop options for residential care hostel accommodation Options developed Council did not received any enquiries regarding the development of

-SO #2 Innovation in service d elivery (healthy, safe and e ducated community) residential care hostel accommodation. b) Work in partnership with agencies and families and carers to develop strategies to attract service providers to Weddin to ensure the community has access to services through the NDIS and home-care packages Strategies developed and regularly assessed for effectiveness Council did not have a designated role to undertake this in the last financial year. c) Work with Wellness Network to continue advocacy for Grenfell MPS Clinical Services Plan Implementation of Grenfell MPS Clinical Services Plan recommendations Advocacy undertaken wherever possible.
+SO #2 Innovation in service delivery (healthy, safe and educated community) residential care hostel accommodation. b) Work in partnership with agencies and families and carers to develop strategies to attract service providers to Weddin to ensure the community has access to services through the NDIS and home-care packages Strategies developed and regularly assessed for effectiveness Council did not have a designated role to undertake this in the last financial year. c) Work with Wellness Network to continue advocacy for Grenfell MPS Clinical Services Plan Implementation of Grenfell MPS Clinical Services Plan recommendations Advocacy undertaken wherever possible.
 2.1.4 Explore opportunities to develop Cooperative Research Centre (CRC) for remote health delivery over the long term [ABCs] Acting as advocate, Council to explore such opportunities.
 Number of opportunities sought.
 Advocacy undertaken wherever possible.
 2.1.5 Work with local, national and state health agencies to identify existing developments in the government and non-government health sector that may provide opportunities for the Weddin community in regard to chronic disease management and prevention [ABCs] Prepare a plan/roadmap to undertake this action.
 Plan/roadmap prepared.
 Advocacy undertaken wherever possible.
-Strateg ic Outcome Council Role Directorate(s) Key Theme 2.2 Health education is promoted and developed, services are accessible and people are encouraged to take personal responsibility for their health Advocate Managerial Strateg ic Action Task Description Measurement Annual Comments 2.2.1 Encourage training and a) Acting as advocate, Number of Advocacy undertaken skills development in health care provision for a diverse and skills development.
+Strateg ic Outcome Council Role Directorate(s) Key Theme 2.2 Health education is promoted and developed, services are accessible and people are encouraged to take personal responsibility for their health Advocate Managerial

+Strateg gic Action Task Description Measurement Annual Comments 2.2.1 Encourage training and skills development in health care provision for a diverse and a) Acting as advocate, Council to explore such opportunities to encourage skills development.
+Number of opportunities sought.
+Advocacy undertaken wherever possible.